The UK Spectrum Policy Forum is chaired by David Meyer MA FBCS CITP

 The Steering Board is chaired by Chris Cheeseman, Spectrum Strategy Director, BT Group plc.

 Chris is responsible for BT's spectrum strategy (mobile, fixed microwave and satellite networks) and plays a leading role in the development of BT's future mobile plans.
 He has played an active role for many years in a wide range of external industry and regulatory groups and has extensive international experience of spectrum management work in bodies such as the ITU and the European CEPT organisation.
-Within the UK Chris plays an active role in groups such as the techUK Communications Policy Council and the UK Spectrum Strategy Forum.
+Within the UK Chris plays an active role in groups such as the techUK Communications Infrastructure Council and the UK Spectrum Strategy Forum.
 He deals on a regular basis with Ofcom and Government on a wide range of spectrum and regulatory issues.

 During his career with BT he has gained 30 years of experience in wireless communications since graduating from Queen Mary College (London University) in 1985.
 Chris is a UK Chartered Engineer and a Fellow of the UK Institute of Engineering and Technology (IET)